nickserv/sane-defaults/README.md

-#Sane Defaults for Linux/Unix Software
+# Sane defaults for Linux/Unix software

 ## Project Status
 __partially complete__ (lacks an installer and needs more configs)